ncbui/anaconda-game/progress.md

 11. Build a snakeNPC
     avoids walls, itself, and the other player need an algorithm to find closest pellet

 In progress:
     Add score and display it on game end

+Finding an algorithm for snakeNPC to find the nearest pellet
+- Nearest neighbors algorithm